MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 1. [Add a **ConditionItem** node](authoring-create-edit-topics.md#add-a-condition) and [change it to a formula](advanced-power-fx.md#use-power-fx-as-a-condition).

 1. Enter the [Power Fx formula](advanced-power-fx.md) `Topic.reservationDateTime < Today() || DateDiff(Today(), Topic.reservationDateTime) > 7`.
-This formula will evaluate to true if the date the user provided is in the past or more than 7 days away.
+This formula will evaluate to true if the date the user provided is in the past or more than seven days away.

     :::image type="content" source="media/build-2022-quickstart/condition-formula.png" alt-text="Screenshot of Power Fx formula in a condition node.":::

 1. Under the **ConditionItem** node, add a **Message** node.
-This message will remind the user that reservations can only be made in the next 7 days.
-Enter the message `Sorry, I can only make reservations for the next 7 days.`
+This message will remind the user that reservations can only be made in the next seven days.
+Enter the message `Sorry, I can only make reservations for the next seven days.`

 1. Under the **All Other Conditions** node, add a **Message** node.
 This message will confirm the user's reservation.
     1. Enter `Your reservation has been made for`